 - The second referee will approach the coach to clarify what is being challenged.

 - Once it is confirmed that the situation/decision is challengeable, the second referee will whistle and signal with a raised arm/fist.

-- The second referee will then review the available video, and determine if there is indisputable evidence that the original decision should be overturned.
-In some situations, overturning the original decision will result in a replay.
+- The second referee will then review the available video, and determine if there is indisputable evidence that the original decision should be reversed.
+In some situations, reversing the original decision will result in a replay.